AtulACleaver/kiit-c-programs/README.md

-# kiit-c-programs
+## C Programs
- All programs taught in class B6 ComSci lab 2024-25 (spring)
+ All programs taught in class B6 ComSci lab 2024-25 (spring) at KIIT University